 \subsection{Detector data conversion from GDML to Unity}

-In the industry market, there are tens of popular 3D file formats, however, none of them is commonly supported in both of HEP software and Unity.
-So we need to find a data flow path that starts from GDML and ends in Unity with a minimum steps of conversion.
+In the industry market, there are tens of popular 3D file formats; however, none of them are commonly supported in both HEP software and Unity.
+Therefore, we must find a data flow path that starts from GDML and ends in Unity with minimum steps of conversion.

-FreeCAD~\cite{FreeCAD} is a general-purpose parametric 3D computer-aided design and modeling software.
-It is free and open-source, available for users to extend the functionality.
-Since FreeCAD supports the import of geometry in Constructive Solid Geometry (CSG) format~\cite{CSG}, an interface between GDML and FreeCAD is available to import the GDML format detector description~\cite{GDML-FreeCAD}.
-On the other hand, FreeCAD allows to export the modeling in several kinds of popular 3D formats, including STEP~\cite{STEP}, BREP~\cite{BREP}, VRML~\cite{VRML}, etc.
+FreeCAD~\cite{FreeCAD} is a general-purpose parametric 3D CAD and modeling software.
+It is free and open-source, and users can extend its functionality.
+Because FreeCAD supports the import of geometry in constructive solid geometry (CSG) format~\cite{CSG}, an interface between GDML and FreeCAD was developed by Keith Sloan et al.~\cite{GDML-FreeCAD} to import the GDML-format detector description.
+Meanwhile, FreeCAD allows to export the modeling in several types of widespread 3D formats, including STEP~\cite{STEP}, BREP~\cite{BREP}, and VRML~\cite{VRML}.

-In all these formats, STEP is chosen for further geometry transformation.
-Although STEP is still not a format that can be directly read in by Unity, it can be transformed into the FBX format~\cite{FBX} with the Pixyz Studio software~\cite{pixyz}.
-Pixyz Studio is a CAD data preparation and optimization software, which supports more than 35 3D file formats.
-It provides tessellation algorithms, enabling the transformation of CAD data from industry-leading solutions into lightweight, optimized meshes, in which FBX is one of the 3D mesh formats that Unity supports.
-It is noteworthy that Pixyz has joined Unity so that Unity can provide plugin to import and transform heavy and complex 3D CAD data, such as HEP detectors, into optimized meshes for real-time 3D engines more conveniently.
+Among these formats, STEP was adopted for further geometry transformation.
+Although STEP is still not a format that can be directly read by Unity, it can be transformed into the Filmbox (FBX) format~\cite{FBX} with Pixyz Studio software~\cite{pixyz}.
+Pixyz Studio is a CAD data preparation and optimization software that supports more than 35 3D file formats.
+It provides tesselation algorithms, enabling the transformation of CAD data from industry-leading solutions into lightweight, optimized meshes such as FBX, which is a 3D mesh format supported by Unity.
+It is noteworthy that Pixyz joined Unity so that Unity can provide plugins to import and transform heavy and complex 3D CAD data, such as HEP detectors, into optimized meshes for real-time 3D engines.

 The full chain of data flow is shown in Fig.~\ref{fig:meshing}.
-The original HEP detector description in GDML format usually composes of the following parts: the material list, the position and rotation list, the shape list, the detector component (physical node) list and hierarchy of the whole detector tree.
-The GDML detector description is firstly imported into FreeCAD with the GDML-FreeCAD interface, then it is exported into the STEP format.
-Pixzy reads in the STEP format data and transforms it into FBX format, which can be directly read in by Unity, and keep the detector unit association information in the meantime.
+The original HEP detector description in the GDML format usually consists of the following parts: the material list, position and rotation list, shape list, detector component (physical node) list, and hierarchy of the whole detector tree.
+The GDML detector description was first imported into FreeCAD using the GDML--FreeCAD interface and then exported into the STEP format.
+Pixzy reads in the STEP format data and transforms it into the FBX format, which can be read directly by Unity retaining the detector unit association information.